zebrunner/community-edition/docs/getting_started.md

 cd qps-infra
 ./setup.sh myhost.domain.com
 ```
-* Optional: update default credentials if neccessary (strongly recommended for publicly available environments)
-  Note: If you changed RABBITMQ_USER and RABBITMQ_PASS, please, update them in config/definitions.json and config/logstash.conf files as well
 * Optional: adjust docker-compose.yml file by removing unused services.
 By default, it contains:
   nginx, postgres, zafira/zafira-ui, jenkins-master, jenkins-slave, selenium hub, sonarqube, rabbitmq, elasticsearch
-* Execute ./start.sh to start all containers
-* Open http://myhost.domain.com to access direct links to the sub-components: Zafira, Jenkins, etc.

-## Additional setup
-* Create secret value for AUTH_TOKEN_SECRET and encode to Base64 format via tool for encoding.
-* Note: AUTH_TOKEN_SECRET= value is by application for encryption of sensitive settings (such as passwords, integration settings, etc) and thus should not be set to default one.
-* Create secret value for CRYPTO_SALT
+### Security setup  (strongly recommended for publicly available environments)
+* Regenerate AUTH_TOKEN_SECRET for production environment.
+(It should be base64 encoded value based on randomized string)
-* Note: CRYPTO_SALT= It should be randomized alpha-numeric string.
+* Regenerate CRYPTO_SALT value (it should be randomized alpha-numeric string)
+* Optional: update default credentials if neccessary
+  Note: If you changed RABBITMQ_USER and RABBITMQ_PASS, please, update them in config/definitions.json and config/logstash.conf files as well
 ```
 cd qps-infra
 nano variables.env
 ```
-* Set new secret value for AUTH_TOKEN_SECRET
+Set new secret value for AUTH_TOKEN_SECRET
-* Set new secret value for CRYTPO_SALT
+Set new secret value for CRYTPO_SALT
+...
-* Save changes in variables.env
+Save changes in variables.env
 ```
 ./start.sh
 ```
+* Open http://myhost.domain.com to access direct links to the sub-components: Zafira, Jenkins, etc.

 ## Services start/stop/restart
 * Use ./stop.sh script to stop everything
-* Opional: it is recommended to remove old containers during the restart
 * Use ./start.sh to start all containers
 ```
 ./stop.sh